kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 <h1>Heads up! this will change with the v1beta2 contract</h1>

-When the v1beta2 contract will be released (tentative Apr 2025), Cluster API is going to standardize how machines determine if they are available or up to date with the spec of the owner resource.
+When the v1beta2 contract will be released (August 2025), Cluster API is going to standardize how machines determine if they are available or up to date with the spec of the owner resource.

 In order to ensure a nice and consistent user experience across the entire Cluster, also ControlPlane providers